Flexible subscriptions support any dataset size or throughput. Pricing is based on your workload requirements (database size and throughput.)

 To create a Flexible subscription:

-1. From the admin console menu, select the New Subscription button.
+1. From the Redis Cloud console menu, select Add new subscription.

 The New subscriptions button in the admin console menu.